krazykira/Twitter-Helper/README.md

 -----

-**Follow the guidelines below in order to integrate Twitter into your Android app.**
+**Follow the guidelines below in order to integrate Twitter into your Android app.
+The guidelines defined below are based on Eclipse so you might need to add it as module when your using Android Studio**

+### Adding Twitter Helper

+Download and Add Twitter Helper as Library project

 ### Adding the Permission